bluesky/bluesky/doc/source/tutorial.rst

 The RunEngine dispatches a live stream of metadata and data to one or more consumers ("callbacks") for in-line data processing and visualization and long-term storage.
-Examples might include a live-updating plot, a curve-fitting algorithm, a database, or a file in your preferred format.
+Example consumers include a live-updating plot, a curve-fitting algorithm, a database, a message queue, or a file in your preferred format.

 To start, let's use the all-purpose "Best-Effort Callback".